2010–2011 Queensland floods: Fitzroy River basin

-The flooding initially forced the evacuation of 1,000 people from Theodore and other towns, described as unprecedented by the acting chief officer of the Emergency Management Queensland.
-The military transported residents by helicopter to an evacuation centre at Moura.
+Thousands of hectares of cropland were inundated by floods and many towns and cities were underwater.
+In Theodore, much of the area was flooded after the Dawson River reached its highest level in 50 years, cresting around 14 m.
+This surpassed the previous record by more than 50 cm.
+The flooding forced the evacuation of 1,000 people from Theodore and other towns, some using military helicopters, transporting residents to an evacuation centre at Moura.
+The evacuation was described as unprecedented by the acting chief officer of the Emergency Management Queensland.
 The total evacuation of a Queensland town was a first for the state.
 Major flooding at Theodore persisted for more than two weeks.

 Emerald was cut off by road on 29 December as the Nogoa River rose.
 By the next day, the river surpassed the 2008 flood peak level of 15.36 m.
 At the peak of the flooding, 80% of the town was flooded, the worst the town ever experienced.
 Twelve hundred Emerald residents registered as evacuees.

 Rockhampton had nearly a week to prepare for an expected flood peak from the Fitzroy River, which courses through the centre of the city.
 The airport was closed on 1 January.
 A metal flood barrier was erected around the terminal to prevent flood-borne debris from causing damage to the structure.
 An evacuation centre was set up at the Central Queensland University.
 The Bruce Highway leading south out of Rockhampton was closed to traffic.
 The river peaked at 9.2 m, just short of the predicted 9.4 m maximum.

 The Port of Gladstone reduced its export capacity because the coal stockpiles at the port were saturated and further coal deliveries could not be made by rail.
 The Goonyella railway line which serves a number of coal mines in the Bowen Basin was closed for one week and shipments of grain were also delayed.